csammis/VeeEm/README.md

 #### Conditional Jumps
-Jump to an offset if the last values by a `comp` instruction were:
+Jump to an offset or label position if the last values passed to a `comp` instruction were:

 *   **je** - equal